chamilo/chamilo-lms/tests/behat/README.md

 - Download the Chrome driver, unzip and copy into /usr/bin

-Check the latest version at https://sites.google.com/a/chromium.org/chromedriver/downloads, then adapt the following command to the latest version:
+Check the latest version at https://sites.google.com/a/chromium.org/chromedriver/downloads, then adapt the following command to the latest version.
+Use a version that matches your version of the Chrome browser.

 ```
 cd /tmp && wget https://chromedriver.storage.googleapis.com/2.35/chromedriver_linux64.zip && unzip chromedriver_linux64.zip && sudo mv chromedriver /usr/local/bin